shrishrirang/azure-mobile-apps-ios-client/README.md

     `pod install`

 3. Open .xcworkspace (instead of .xcodeproj file) to start working on your project.
-You can import `MicorsoftAzureMobile.h` header in your code like this:
+You can import `MicrosoftAzureMobile.h` header in your code like this:

 ```Objective-C
 #import <MicrosoftAzureMobile/MicrosoftAzureMobile.h>
 ```

+### Integration by Copying the Binary into Your Project

+1. Download the Azure Mobile iOS SDK framework zip file from [Releases](https://github.com/Azure/azure-mobile-apps-ios-client/releases)
+2. Unzip the file. `MicrosoftAzureMobile.framework` is the binary to reference.

+## How to Build and Run the Tests

-### Building and Referencing the SDK
+### Building the SDK

 1. Open the ```sdk\WindowsAzureMobileServices.xcodeproj``` file in XCode.
 2. Set the active scheme option to ```Framework\iOS Device```.